How to create a MySQL database in cPanel

 - Select the domain you want to use to create the MySQL database.

-- Once on the cPanel page, scroll down to the option that says MySQL database and select it.
+- Once in cPanel, scroll down to the option that says MySQL database and select it.

 You will now see 2 sections, one is the current databases section and the other is the MySQL User section.
 As mentioned before, you will need to create a user, as well as the database, in order to access the MySQL database you create.